bazelbuild/rules_go/tests/legacy/README.rst

 Legacy tests
 ============

-This is all the tests that were written before we becaue structured about our testing methodology.
+This is all the tests that were written before we became structured about testing methodology.

 They are mostly useful, but need restructuring, breaking up and documenting before adding to the main test suite.